Category Archives: South Dakota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been exactly checked, or an item that is being divided, will call for a survey to situate the brand-new edges as well as whole lot lines in South Dakota, which should be permanently noted so they will certainly never ever end up being shed.
+Land that has actually never ever been exactly surveyed, or an item that is being separated, will require a survey to situate the new edges and lot lines in South Dakota, which ought to be completely marked so they will never ever come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.